 Many Calvinists who have read this book say Hunt has described more Calvinistic extremes than true Calvinism.
 There are no doubt many readers who would call themselves Calvinists who do not believe the Bible explicitly teaches that God predestines people to Hell.
 Yet Hunt consistently and repeatedly makes this charge against Calvinists and Calvinism.
 In lurid language he says 'Calvinism presents a God who fills Hell with those whom he could save but instead damns them because He does not love them', (P.116).
 However, Hunt's charge here is repulsive to Calvinists and it confuses love with justice.
-Throughout the entire book Hunt continually asks the question 'why did he [God] select them to salvation and damn all the rest?'Yet in apparent contradiction Hunt follows this with: 'Biblically there is no question that God has the right to save whom He will and no one could complain' (P.198); and later that 'God sets the rules to satisfy the rules for His justice' (P.205); and salvation is 'on His terms', (P.240).
-Yet Hunt throughout the entire book continues the line of questioning: 'The fact that the potter can do with the clay what he pleases does not excuse the potter from promising perfection to each lump of clay and then discarding many, if not most, onto the rubbish heap', (P.209).
-But what does God say?: 'Nay but, O man, who art thou that repliest against God?
-Shall the thing formed say to him that formed it, Why hast thou made me thus?
-Hath not the potter power over the clay, of the same lump to make one vessel unto honor, and another unto dishonor?', (Rom.9:20,21).
+Throughout the entire book Hunt continually asks the question 'why did he [God] select them to salvation and damn all the rest?'
+Yet in apparent contradiction Hunt follows this with: 'Biblically there is no question that God has the right to save whom He will and no one could complain' (P.198); and later that 'God sets the rules to satisfy the rules for His justice' (P.205); and salvation is 'on His terms', (P.240).
+Yet Hunt throughout the entire book speak for themselves.
+No amount of redefining can change the Sovereignty of God in that noone can come unless drawn.
+Yet Hunt continues for many pages trying with misapplied logic to change what is the obvious meaning of the text.